TomasAnta/TomasAnta/README.md

 ---

-### ✍️ About Me
+### 🧠 About Me

-- 🧑‍💻 Writing clean code and building fast UIs
+- Writing clean, performant code
-- 🎯 Focused on performance, accessibility, and good UX
+- Building UI/UX that feels native
-- ✨ Obsessed with simplicity and atomic design
+- Obsessed with structure, clarity, and speed
-- 🌍 Based in Lithuania
+- Living & coding in 🇱🇹 Lithuania

 ---

-> “Crafting front-ends that feel invisible – only the content matters.”
+> "Code that doesn’t get noticed – that’s the goal."